Annual Water Testing for Lead

 - Classroom sinks in early PK and K classrooms.

-The lead testing work was completed in July 2021.
+- The lead testing work was completed by September 2022.

-DC PCSB tests all drinking water sources to ensure lead levels are lower than 5 parts per billion (ppb), the safe level the city recommends (see code) for drinking water in schools.
-There were 32 sources that had elevated lead levels of all the sources tested.
+DC PCSB tests all drinking water sources to ensure lead levels are lower than 5 parts per billion (ppb), the safe level the city recommends ( see code) for drinking water in schools.
+There were nine sources that had elevated lead levels of all the sources tested.
 However, those sources were taken out of service and remediated, and filters were replaced and retested.
 Retested results were within the normal range.

 DC PCSB began testing all drinking water sources in public charter schools in 2016.
 We are committed to ensuring students have access to safe drinking water.
 To comply with, The Childhood Lead Exposure Prevention Amendment Act of 2017, DC PCSB manages the process to install filters, test, label and place signage on each drinking water source in DC public charter schools.